discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 <Skill name="Tome of Justice" />:

 - Use this Tome mainly for providing a Fire Field.
-- <MissingSkill name="Chapter 1: Searing Spell"/> and <MissingSkill name="Chapter 2: Ignite Burst"/> are mostly useless on <Specialization name="Firebrand" text="Heal Firebrand"/>.
+- <Skill name="Chapter 1: Searing Spell"/> and <Skill name="Chapter 2: Igniting Burst"/> are mostly useless on <Specialization name="Firebrand" text="Heal Firebrand"/>.
-- <MissingSkill name="Chapter 3: Heated Rebuke"/> is a CC.
+- <Skill name="Chapter 3: Heated Rebuke"/> is a CC.
 It pulls enemies together and can be used from range.
-- <MissingSkill name="Chapter 4: Scorched Aftermath"/> creates a Fire Field that can be used to blast <Boon name="Might"/>.
+- <Skill name="Chapter 4: Scorched Aftermath"/> creates a Fire Field that can be used to blast <Boon name="Might"/>.
-- <MissingSkill name="Epilogue: Ashes of the Just"/> grants an effect to allies that makes them inflict burning on their next attacks.
+- <Skill name="Epilogue: Ashes of the Just"/> grants an effect to allies that makes them inflict burning on their next attacks.
 This scales with <Attribute name="Condition Damage"/> so be careful when using this skill or skip it entirely when running with <Specialization name="Firebrand" text="Condi Firebrands"/>.
 - When running Radiance, dealing damage with any skill in this Tome will trigger <Trait name="Wrath of Justice"/> and share the <Attribute name="Condition Damage"/> to allies through <Trait name="Perfect Inscriptions"/>.
 - When running Radiance killing certain enemies will lower the cooldown on this Tome.
 Keep in mind this will not reset the skills in the Tome.
 - A common rotation in this Tome is 4-(5)-exit.